xyproto/superfrog/README.md

 Superfrog Menu System
 =====================

-This is an old little program from 2007, for displaying a simple menu with python + pygame.
+This is an odd little program from 2007, for displaying a simple menu with Python and Pygame.

 | Screenshot                        | Logo                            |
 |-----------------------------------|---------------------------------|